F5Networks/f5-azure-arm-templates/experimental/cluster/1nic/prod_stack/README.md

 ***Important***: If you perform the procedure to change the port, you must check the Azure Network Security Group associated with the interface on the BIG-IP that was deployed and adjust the ports accordingly.

 ### Experimental Logging iApp
 F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
 The iApp creates logging profiles which can be attached to the appropriate objects (virtual servers, APM policy, and so on) which results in logs being sent to the selected cloud analaytics solution, Azure in this case.

-Note that even if your F5 ARM template is F5 Supported, this iApp template is still Experimental.
+Note that even if the F5 ARM template is F5 Supported, this iApp template is still Experimental.

+We recommend you watch the [Viewing ASM Data in Azure Analytics video](https://www.youtube.com/watch?v=X3B_TOG5ZpA&feature=youtu.be) that shows this iApp in action, everything from downloading and importing the iApp, to configuring it, to a demo of an attack on an application and the resulting ASM violation log that is sent to ASM Analytics.

 **Important**: Be aware that this may (depending on the level of logging required) affect performance of the BIG-IP as a result of the processing to construct and send the log messages over HTTP to the cloud analytics solution.